Joe Whitworth

-Joseph Charles Whitworth (born 29 February 2004) is an English professional footballer who plays as a goalkeeper for club Exeter City on loan from club Crystal Palace.
+Joseph Charles Whitworth (born 29 February 2004) is an English professional footballer who plays as a goalkeeper for club Wigan Athletic.

 Club career

+Crystal Palace

 Initially on the books of AFC Wimbledon, Whitworth moved to the Crystal Palace academy in 2016.
 In January 2023, he signed a contract extension with Palace, after working his way up through their youth teams.
 He made his senior debut for Palace in a Premier League match against Brighton & Hove Albion on 15 March 2023.
 In doing so, he became their youngest ever goalkeeper in the Premier League and 5th-youngest in all competitions.

+Exeter City (two loans)

 On 16 July 2024, Whitworth joined League One club Exeter City on a season-long loan deal.
 At the end of the 24/25 season, he was awarded the club's Player of the Season award.

 On 10 July 2025, Whitworth joined Exeter City on another season-long loan deal.

+On 10 January 2026, Whitworth was involved in the largest scoreline defeat since 1987 conceding 10 goals against Manchester City.

+Wigan Athletic

+He joined EFL League One club Wigan Athletic on 1 September 2026 on a deal valid until 2029.